Ben-Ganon/Obsidian_Olympus_DnD/Character Creation/Races.md

 |       0        |      1       |  Instant  |    -     | 1 Meters |

 Bite an enemy with razor sharp fangs.
-If you are in a grapple or otherwise extremely close to an enemy, or an enemy is prone adjacent to you, you can bite them for 1d6 [[Combat Mechanics#Piercing Damage |piercing damage]] as a bonus action.
+If you are in a grapple or otherwise extremely close to an enemy, or an enemy is prone adjacent to you, you can bite them for <mark style="background: #930000A6;">1d6</mark> [[Combat Mechanics#Piercing Damage |piercing damage]] as a bonus action.

 ------------------
 #### Gorgon